Menstrual cup: everything you need to know to use it properly!

 What is a menstrual cup?

 What are the advantages of a menstrual cup?

-An economic and ecological protection
+Economical and ecological protection

-An absorption up to three times more blood
+Up to three times more blood absorption

-How to choose its menstrual cup?
+How to choose your menstrual cup?

 Several parameters can indicate whether the size is right: